scainMauricio/addressBook/README.md

 # firstAssignmment

-This is the first app I ever made. address book  HTML, CSS, Bootstrap, JavaScript, Jquery
+## This is the first webapp I ever made.
+By creating this app I learner the following stack:  HTML, CSS, Bootstrap, JavaScript, Jquery, LocalStorage